mrtrkmn/mrturkmencom.github.io/_posts/2020-12-12-deploy-with-ansible.md

  - [DevOps Learning Journey](https://github.com/mrturkmenhub/DevOps-Learning-Journey)
  - [Handwritten notes about Ansible](https://mrturkmen.com/assets/notes/20201205-introduction-to-ansible.pdf)

-[Decrypt script](https://github.com/mrturkmenhub/ansible-deploy/blob/master/.github/scripts/decrypt.sh) is most important file which is decrypting encrypted private key to access the server.
+[Decrypt script](https://github.com/mrturkmenhub/ansible-deploy/blob/master/.github/scripts/decrypt.sh) is crucial file which is decrypting encrypted private key to access the server.

 **DO NOT FORGET TO SET YOUR SECRET_PASSPHRASE TO SECRETS OF THE REPOSITORY**